All information and tickets for the excavations of the 'Terme di Caracalla' in Rome; the enormous bathhouse and Roman baths of emperor Caracalla.

 Terme di Caracalla

-The Baths of Caracalla were built in the 3rd century and named after emperor Caracalla who commissioned the building of the enormous bathhouse complex together with his father, emperor Septimius Severus.
+The Roman Baths of Caracalla were built in the 3rd century and named after emperor Caracalla who commissioned the building of the enormous bathhouse complex together with his father, emperor Septimius Severus.
 This was one of the largest buildings in Roman times together with the Colosseum.
 The baths spanning 11 hectares, at the time richly decorated with beautiful mosaics, frescos and marble cladding were the largest bathhouse complex of Rome with room for over 2,500 people.
 Common people were also welcome in the complex of cold, warm and hot baths, pools, massage rooms, dressing rooms, receptions, and even libraries and brothels.
 In addition to hygiene, the baths primarily had a social and sports function.

 The Roman bathing ritual started with taking a hot-water bath. (calidarium).
 After that, people visited the lukewarm tepidarium and finally the cold bath (frigidarium).
 This was often followed by a swim in the natatio, an open-air pool.